Tsum Valley Trek- 15 Days

 Trek from Machha Khola to Jagat

 You cross the Machha Khola [Fish Stream] and head upstream to the tiny village of Khorla Bensi and the hot springs at Tatopani.
-The valley sides are steep until they are impassable and the route then switches to the left bank by way of a suspension bridge.
+The valley sides are steep until they are impassable, and the route then switches to the left bank by way of a suspension bridge.
 The trail is quite exposed and challenging in places.
-After a short section of forest path you reach the single teahouse at Doban.
+After a short section of forest path, you reach the single teahouse at Doban.
 Above Doban, the Budi Gandaki descends on an impressive series of rapids.
 Beyond this steep section, the river is much more placid, meandering across a broad gravel bed.
 At Lauri, you cross the river on a suspension bridge, and then climb on a high path to the fields of Jagat, where you stop for another night at mountain.

 4Day